veerendra2/veerendra2.github.io/content/posts/wifi-deathentication-attack.md

 date: 2018-01-11T22:10:22+02:00
 slug: "wifi-deathentication-attack"
 author: Veerendra K
-categories: linux python wifi security
+tags:
+  - linux
+  - python
+  - wifi
+  - security
 ---

 >A Wi-Fi deauthentication attack is a type of denial-of-service attack that targets communication between a user and a Wi-Fi wireless access point.